 Building a strong, effective team of preferred service providers is a critical component of successful real estate investing.
 Attorneys, CPAs, property management personnel, contractors, brokers, title and escrow professionals are just a sampling of the individuals who can be contributory or detrimental to an investment opportunity.
 Vetting service providers that will enhance, rather than detract from your investment, can be difficult unless you have a framework for evaluation.

-We work with many clients who are navigating tax-deferred 1031 exchanges for the first time.
-Within the exchange world, the Qualified Intermediary (“QI”) is one of the key service providers that can facilitate a smooth and orderly exchange or quite the opposite.
+We work with many clients who are navigating tax-deferred 1031 Exchanges for the first time.
+Within the Exchange world, the Qualified Intermediary (“QI”) is one of the key service providers that can facilitate a smooth and orderly Exchange or quite the opposite.
 Since owners cannot take possession of the sales proceeds from their relinquished property, a Qualified Intermediary (QI) serves as “Exchange escrow” and holds on to the Exchange proceeds until the replacement properties have been identified and funds are released to purchase them.
-We regularly assist clients in their selection of which Qualified Intermediary’s services to utilize and here is how we evaluate them:
+We regularly assist clients in their selection of which Qualified Intermediary’s services to utilize for a 1031 Exchange.
+Here is how we evaluate them:

-- Internal Security Controls – exchanges involve moving large sums of money from one party to another.
+Internal Security Controls – Exchanges involve moving large sums of money from one party to another.
 Surprisingly, the industry is not regulated at the federal level.
-However, the industry trade association for QIs, the Federation of Exchange Accommodators, has defined best practices for QIs to adhere to in order to protect clients’ funds.
-Understanding and gaining comfort with a potential QI’s policies regarding data security, cyber security and identity verification are of the utmost importance.
+However, the industry trade association for QIs, the Federation of Exchange Accommodators, has defined best practices for QIs to adhere to in order to protect a client’s funds.
+Understanding and gaining comfort with a potential QI’s policies regarding data security, cyber security, and identity verification are of the utmost importance.

 Tax-deferred 1031 exchanges may present a tremendous opportunity for wealth preservation and asset re-positioning, provided an investor has the right team in place.
 If you are interested in learning more about the opportunities available through tax-deferred exchanges or would like to discuss our firm’s preferred qualified intermediaries, please do not hesitate to contact us at 888-744-9839 or email email@example.com

 The information herein has been prepared for educational purposes only and does not constitute an offer to purchase or sell securitized real estate investments.
 Such offers are only made through the sponsors Private Placement Memorandum (PPM) which is solely available to accredited investors and accredited entities.
 DST 1031 properties are only available to accredited investors (generally described as having a net worth of over $1 million dollars exclusive of primary residence) and accredited entities only.
 If you are unsure if you are an accredited investor and/or an accredited entity please verify with your CPA and Attorney.
 There are risks associated with investing in real estate and Delaware Statutory Trust (DST) properties including, but not limited to, loss of entire investment principal, declining market values, tenant vacancies and illiquidity.
 Potential cash flows/returns/appreciation are not guaranteed and could be lower than anticipated.
 Diversification does not guarantee profits or guarantee protection against losses.
 Because investors situations and objectives vary this information is not intended to indicate suitability for any particular investor.
 This material is not to be interpreted as tax or legal advice.
 Please speak with your own tax and legal advisors for advice/guidance regarding your particular situation.
 Securities offered through Aurora Securities, Inc. (ASI), Member: FINRA/SIPC.
 Advisory services offered through Secure Asset Management, LLC (SAM), a Registered Investment Advisor.
 ASI and SAM are affiliated companies.
 Real Estate Transition Solutions (RETS) is independent of ASI and SAM.